Carlos-Antunis/carlos-antunis/README.md

 ### Computational Physics entusiast

 Along my graduation I've worked with Computational Physics, and this increase my world view a lot.
-Today, I'm nothing besides then an enthusiast in the area, however, but it will allways occupy an important part of my life.
+Today, I'm nothing besides then an enthusiast in the area, however, it will allways occupy an important part of my life.

 ### Learning Web Development

-Currently, the area of Web Development has aroused my curiosity, because of that, I have recently studied the subject, learning the basic languages of the area, both for markup and styling and for programming web pages, in addition to some frameworks.
-Over time I want to deepen my knowledge of HTML, CSS and JS, as well as learn new frameworks used for web development.
+Currently, the area of Web Development has aroused my curiosity, because of that, I have been studying this subject, learning the basic languages, both for markup and stylization and for programming web pages, in addition to some frameworks.
+Over time I want to deepen my knowledge of HTML, CSS and JS, besides to learn new frameworks used for web development.

 ### Github stats